YKhanTU/Prototype2D/README.md

 - Real-time economy simulation - this idea stems off the idea of the Stock Market and how stocks are essentially rising and falling.
     The impact that the rise and fall that these Stocks can impose on an economy can produce interesting effects, such as inflation/deflation, mass poverty and starvation, or simply making your own Nation rich.
 The amount of output your Nation is producing affects this very well.
-- Destructible terrain and buildings, influenced by the decisions you, enemies, or Nature makes.
+- Destructible terrain and buildings, influenced by the decisions that you, your enemies, or that Nature brings.
 - Evolutionary technology - Just like the history of our own real-world, technology is influenced and expanded over time and knowledge, which makes the very civilization that you own vulnerable to new change in terms of trade, war, and sustainment.
 - Disease, natural disasters, and a 'real-time' weather system (snow, rain, ash) with numerous effects and possibilities.
 Citizens in the game